 The MPH degree at MSU is a non-thesis master's degree in which almost all of the course work can be completed through a combination of online, weekend executive style, and evening classes.
 We also offer an accelerated program for students at MSU and Drury University in which up to 12 hours of graduate course work can be counted toward both the bachelor's and the master's degree.
 At the end of the program, a field experience internship consisting of 200 or 400 clock-hours working with a public health agency.
 The requirements are described on this web page and in the graduate catalog.
 If you are interested in completing a MPH at MSU, please feel free to contact the Interim Director, Dr. David Claborn, at firstname.lastname@example.org or 417-836-8945.

-The Master of Public Health program at Missouri State focuses on the five core areas essential to the practice of public health:
+Focuses on the five core areas essential to the practice of public health

 - Health services administration